kherz/pulseq-cest/pulseq-cest-sim/Readme.md

 ## Compile the .mex files (skip, if you want to use the included .mex-files)
 This package includes precompiled mex files for 64-bit Windows (compiled with MinGW C++ 5.3.0), Linux (compiled on Linux Mint with g++ 7.3.0) and Mac OS.
 [eigen](https://gitlab.com/libeigen/eigen/) is used as an external dependency.
-If you want or need to compile a version for yourself in two different ways:
+If you want or need to compile a version for yourself, there are two different ways:
 ### 1. MATLAB (simpler approach)

 If you do not have git installed, you need to download the [eigen](https://gitlab.com/libeigen/eigen/) package manually and make sure to put the code here */src/3rdParty/eigen3*